adobe/aepsdk-roku/Documentation/api-reference.md

 ### updateConfiguration

 > It is better to call this function before calling any other public APIs.
-For example, if calling sendEdgeEvent() without a valid configuration in the SDK, the Edge requests will be queued locally and sent out later with the valid configuration.
+For example, if calling sendEvent() without a valid configuration in the SDK, the Edge requests will be queued locally and sent out later with the valid configuration.

 ##### Syntax